|GSAK (Geocaching Swiss Army Knife)|

 Rectangle - The rectangle box is a set of coordinates (top left and bottom right) which define a rectangle.
 Only caches within this rectangle will be selected.
 The maximum allowed distance between the two points is 100kms.
 Click on the "Google map" button to generate the rectangle using the google maps interface.

-Max geocaches to get - Enter the maximum number of geocaches you want to fetch.
+Max geocaches to get - Enter the maximum number of geocaches you want to fetch (currently limited to 10,000).

 Logs per cache - Enter the maximum number of logs you want each cache to include.
 This number may not exceed 30.
 Also, this option will be disabled if you have selected the "Light" format (see advanced tab)

 Container size - Choose which container sizes should be included